 J-Squad: UF is a huge university and making new friends can be both daunting and difficult, especially this year.
 Let us help you find your people.
 We'll get to know you and match you with friends who share your interests.
 We'll do the work for you so you can focus on what matters: making connections.
 Learn more here.

 Kulanu: Kulanu is an apolitical student group that works to create pro-Israel sentiment across campus and to increase Israel awareness by hosting cultural events, speakers, and promoting appreciation for Israel.
-Join Kulanu's GroupMe or follow Kulanu on Instagram.
+Email Nofar Abutbul for more information.

 Masorti: The Masorti student group was created by students who work together to shape conservative Jewish life at UF.
 The group helps to ensure that religiously conservative Jewish student feel comfortable and welcome, by leading traditional egalitarian Shabbat services, holding Havdallah events, and supporting UF Hillel's pluralistic values.
-Join Masorti's GroupMe for updates.
+Email Rabbi Jonah for more information.